-We have obtained three U.S. patents on ACX-375C, our second antibiotic program, and have a fourth U.S. patent application and foreign applications pending for ACX-375C.
-Our three U.S. patents on ACX-375C include composition-of-matter, surface coating, and method of use claims and, absent any patent extensions, will expire in December 2039 worldwide.
-We anticipate that the patent protection will be further supported by regulatory exclusivity available to new classes of antibiotics treating life-threatening infections under the GAIN Act.
+We have obtained three U.S. patents and one Israeli patent on ACX-375C, our second antibiotic program, and has a fourth U.S. patent application and multiple foreign applications pending for ACX-375C.
+Our three U.S. patents and Israeli patent on ACX-375C include composition-of-matter, surface coating, and method of use claims.
+Absent any patent extensions, these patents will expire in December 2039.
+We anticipate that the patent protection will be further supported by regulatory exclusivity available to new classes of antibiotics treating life-threatening infections (QIDP Designation by FDA - 5 years) and New Chemical Entity Designation (5 years).
+We anticipate filing for and receiving QIDP Designation as well as "Fast Track" with FDA in the next 24 months for ACX-375C, both of which designations have been granted by FDA for ibezapolstat, our lead antibiotic program.